Pinghsuanlin/personalSite/projects/Clustering/Clustering.md

 Find groups that minimize the distance between members within the group, and maximize the distance between groups.
 This include **hierarchical, and k-means clustering**

 ### Model-based methods:
-Don't compute similarity between observations but view data as a mixture of groups
+Don't compute similarity between observations but view data as a mixture of groups sampled from different distributions

+## 5.Interpret results to determine number of segments: Examine Dendrogram, Goodness of Fit

+This rely on domain knowledge and statistical criterion.

+### **Cluster Dendrogram**:
-* **Cluster Dendrogram**: Points in the bottom represent more similarity, while larger heights represents the distance of dissimilarity between clusters
+Points in the bottom represent more similarity, while larger heights (ie. join later) represents the **distance of dissimilarity** between clusters.

+Note that a dendrogram is only accurate when data satisfies the *ultrametric tree inequality*, and this rarely happens in real world data.
+Therefore, Dendrogram cannot tell you how many clusters you should have.

-* **Cophenetic Correlation Coefficient (CPC)**: A goodness of fit statistic for hierarchical clustering to access how well the dendrogram matches the true distance metric. **CPC > 0.7 indicates relatively strong fit**.
+### **Cophenetic Correlation Coefficient (CPC)**:
+A goodness of fit statistic for hierarchical clustering to access how well the dendrogram matches the true distance metric. **CPC > 0.7 indicates relatively strong fit**.
 0.3 < CPC < 0.7 indicates moderate fit.

-## 5.Interpret results to determine number of segments:

-This rely on domain knowledge and statistical criterion.

 ## 6.Evaluate, eliminate outliers, validate clustering scheme with another sample: